Hudson’s Bay reaches agreement with Land & Buildings on Rhone investment

-Canadian retailer Hudson's Bay Co said on Friday it reached an agreement with Land & Buildings, under which the activist investor would withdraw its appeal against the conditional approval given for Rhone Capital's investment.
+Canadian retailer Hudson's Bay Co (HBC) said on Friday it reached an agreement with shareholder Land & Buildings, under which the activist investor would withdraw its appeal against the conditional approval given for an investment by Rhone Capital.

-Hudson's Bay had said Rhone Capital would invest $500-million in the form of eight-year mandatory convertible preferred shares.
+HBC, which owns the upscale Saks Fifth Avenue department store brand, in October received a $500-million investment from private equity firm Rhone in the form of eight-year mandatory convertible preferred shares.
+Land & Buildings head Jonathan Litt said the investment was not in the best interests of minority shareholders.

+The agreement helps ease tensions that have escalated since the deal was announced, with Litt seeking to prevent a final approval of the investment by the Toronto Stock Exchange, and HBC accusing Land & Buildings of misleading investors.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.